FDS for Plastics

 where Eo is the elastic modulus at the reference frequency.
 However, the FDS is usually evaluated on a relative basis using experimental and numerical results as illustrated below.

 First, the S-N curves for a range of resonance frequency excitations are determined using the cantilever beam setup shown in Fig. 4.
 The thickness, length, and added tip mass are varied to achieve a range of cantilever resonance frequencies.
 The shaker drives the base sinusoidally at the resonance frequency with a number of amplitudes to achieve a range of stress levels.
-For each case the beam is vibrated until it fails.
+For each case, the beam is vibrated until it fails.
 Notches are cut in the beam near the base to achieve a stress concentration of 2 and dictate where the beam failure occurs.
 Not all beams fail by breaking.
-An alternate failure is defined by the resonance frequency dropping by a 40% (the local stiffness cut in half).
+An alternate failure is defined by the resonance frequency dropping by 40% (the local stiffness cut in half).

 One of the uncertainties is the value of E to use for plastics since the experimental value depends on the strain rate (see Fig. 8).
-The ASTM standard for tensile testing of plastics specifies a range of 5 to 500mm/min for the stretching rate for a sample with a nominal length on 100mm.
+The ASTM standard for tensile testing of plastics specifies a range of 5 to 500mm/min for the stretching rate for a sample with a nominal length of 100mm.
 Handbooks typically give a range of values for E for plastics.
 For example, for PP values of E range from 1 to 3GPa.
 Comparing to the data in Fig. 8, E = 1GPa is approximately the value obtained with a strain rate of 5mm/min.
-For this study the lowest value of E given in handbooks is used for consistency and represents the value for low frequencies (0.1 to 1Hz typically).
+For this study, the lowest value of E given in handbooks is used for consistency and represents the value for low frequencies (0.1 to 1Hz typically).